businesskaniki/businesskaniki/README.md

 ![GIF](https://user-images.githubusercontent.com/74038190/241765440-80728820-e06b-4f96-9c9e-9df46f0cc0a5.gif)
 <!-- Replace the following placeholders with your personal information -->
 # Nicholas Maina
-*Software Developer | Problem Solver | Passionate Learner*
+*Software Developer | Problem Solver |team player

-Hello, I'm Nicholas, a versatile and passionate software developer with a knack for crafting elegant solutions to complex problems.
+Hello, I'm Nicholas, a pro Python Developer.
 My journey in the world of coding has been an exciting one, and I'm thrilled to share my skills and experiences with you.

 ## About Me

-- 🚀 **Passionate Developer**: I'm driven by the thrill of solving challenging problems and creating innovative solutions.

 - 💼 **Professional Experience**: I have  years of experience in software development, having worked on a wide range of projects.